 What it does

-As we age the skins loses its ability to heal and retain moisture thus becoming prone to wrinkles, fine lines, hyperpigmentation and dullness.
+As we age the skin loses its ability to heal and retain moisture thus becoming prone to wrinkles, fine lines, hyperpigmentation and dullness.
 The skin requires a well-functioning epidermis to protect itself from free radicals and Niacinamide stabilizes the epidermal lipid barrier, allowing it fully absorbs the vitamins from skincare products

 Resveratrol is an antimicrobial substance found in fruit skin that protects the plant from air pollution, infection and UV radiation.
 Because of its antioxidant and anti-inflammatory properties, the topical application of resveratrol protects against UVB-induced photodamage and collagen degradation.